Table of Contents

 Implement demand forecasting

-Intelligent inventory forecasting using past order data and details of upcoming events can help you optimise inventory, minimise inventory shrinkage, lower storage costs, and keep your customers happy.
+Intelligent inventory forecasting using past order data and details of upcoming events can help you optimise inventory, minimise inventory shrinkage, lower storage costs, and ensure customer satisfaction.

 With the right data at your fingertips, you can decide the best time to run a flash sale, discontinue a slow-selling item, or know how much inventory to order based on seasonality.